 What can you share on a daily basis to make a person’s life better?

 This doesn’t mean posting a status update because it gets the most Reach.
 Or posting a photo because it gets the most clicks.
-Or using the call to action that gets the most bland responses.
+Or using the A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." that gets the most bland responses.

 Know who your ideal audience is and what makes them tick.
 Know what they like and dislike and how you can make their lives better.
 Leave the cat photos and memes for someone else.